Charles George Gordon: From Crimea to the Danube

 For his services in Crimea, he received the Crimean war medal and clasp, and was appointed a Chevalier of the Legion of Honour by the Government of France on 16 July 1856.

-Gordon, from a photograph taken shortly after the Crimea.
+Gordon, from a photograph taken shortly after the Crimean War.

 Following the peace, he was attached to an international commission to mark the new border between the Russian Empire and the Ottoman Empire in Bessarabia.
 When Gordon first arrived in the city of Galatz (modern Galați, Romania) in the Ottoman protectorate of Moldavia, he called the city "very dusty and not desirable at all as a place of residence".
 As he travelled to Bessarabia, he commented in his letters home about the richness and fertility of the Romanian countryside, which produced delicious fruits and vegetables in great abundance, and the poverty of the Romanian peasants.

 After a visit to Jassy (modern Iași), Gordon wrote: "The boyers live most of their lives in Paris and society is quite French...
 The prince keeps a great state, and I was introduced to him with much ceremony.
 The English uniform produces an immediate sensation".
 Gordon did not speak Romanian, but his fluency in French allowed him to socialise with the Francophile Romanian elite, who were all fluent in French.
 As the maps that delineated the Russian-Ottoman frontier were all old and inaccurate, Gordon spent much time clashing with his Russian counterparts about where precisely the frontier was and soon discovered that the Russians were very keen to have the frontier on the Danube, which Gordon had orders from London to prevent.
 Gordon called the Romanians the "most fickle and intriguing people on the earth.
 They ape the French in everything and are full of ceremony, dress, etc...
 The employees sent by the Moldovan government to take over the ceded territory have been receiving bribes and trafficking in the most disgraceful manner."

 Afterwards, Gordon was sent to delineate the frontier between Ottoman Armenia and Russian Armenia, the highlight of which was tobogganing down Mount Ararat.
 Gordon continued surveying, marking off the boundary into Asia Minor.
 During his time in Anatolia, Gordon embraced the new technology of the camera to take what the Canadian historian C. Brad Faught called a series of "evocative photographs" of the people and landscape of Armenia.
 Throughout his life, Gordon was always a keen amateur photographer and was elected a fellow of the Royal Geographical Society to honour him for his Armenian photographs.
 Gordon returned to Britain in late 1858, and was appointed as an instructor at Chatham.
 He was promoted to captain on 1 April 1859.